tompston/gut/README.md

 ### Features

 - Handle cases when the convertable struct is an array

+- Handle json ",omitempty" tags
+- Handle json ",inline" tags (embeded structs)
+  - If a struct has a field with an json ",inline" tag, then the generated typescript interface will have all of the fields from the embeded struct inside of it.
 - handle `uuid.UUID` & `time.Time` conversion
 - Avoid duplicate interface names, by generating only one typescript interface which will hold all of the types that are present in the struct.